seemslegit42/aevonos/docs/DATABASE.md

     -   `consecutiveLosses`: A counter used to trigger the Pity Boon protocol.
     -   `lastEventTimestamp`: Used to calculate time decay in the pulse wave.
     -   `frustration`, `flowState`, `riskAversion`: Floating-point values (0-1) representing the user's current psychological state, which dynamically modulate economic outcomes.

+### `PotentialAccrualLog`
+-   **Purpose**: A specialized, immutable log that records the accrual of Potential (Φ), the non-spendable meta-asset of the "Age of Ascension."
+-   **Key Fields**:
+    -   `instrumentId`: The ID of the Folly Instrument that generated the Potential.
+    -   `luckWeight`: The user's modulated luck value at the time of the event.
+    -   `potentialAwarded`: The amount of Φ awarded.
+    -   `narrativeContext`: A human-readable description of the accrual event.

 ### `ChaosCard` & `ActiveSystemEffect`
 -   **Purpose**: `ChaosCard` is the manifest for acquirable Chaos Cards.
 It is not tied to a specific user.
 The `User.unlockedChaosCardKeys` field tracks ownership. `ActiveSystemEffect` tracks which temporary, system-wide effects (like theme changes from a card) are currently active for a workspace.